Pakistani teen, Colombia president among Nobel prize nominees

 Other candidates are likely to include Russian dissidents Lyudmila Alexeyeva, the founder of the Moscow Helsinki Group, Svetlana Gannushkina, a long-time rights activist, and Liliya Shibanova, the head of an independent Russian election watchdog.

-The Committee never reveals its list of candidates but a wide range of officials and organizations from all over the world have the right to submit nominations and many reveal their choices publicly.
+The Committee never reveals its list of candidates but a wide range of officials and organisations from all over the world have the right to submit nominations and many reveal their choices publicly.

 The peace prize is one of five awards instituted by Alfred Nobel, the late Swedish industrialist and inventor, and is given to those who have "done the most or the best work for fraternity between nations, for the abolition or reduction of standing armies and for the holding and promotion of peace congresses".

-First awarded in 1901, the prize includes 8 million Swedish crown ($1.24 million) in cash.
+First awarded in 1901, the prize includes 8 million Swedish crown in cash.
 It will be presented on December 10, the anniversary of Alfred Nobel's death.